 For a slight shift in glamping gears, but still a luxe option, check out Mt Barney Lodge and its Deluxe Camper Trailers.
 This fuss-free camping option allows you to step it up a notch by “glamping” in an onsite camper trailer.

 There’s a queen-size bed and two single camp stretchers here in which you can relax and enjoy the nearby mountain views.
 With a self-contained kitchenette with gas cooktop; crockery, cutlery, pots and pans; tea and coffee making facilities; and power and water; all you need to bring is your own linen (or pay to have it provided) plus esky.

 Lounge around the open campfires at this gorgeous property, replete with a creek, 90 minutes from Brisbane.
-If the idea of glamping and camping with a conscience appeals, this property is even aiming to be plastic water bottle free.
-Now, that’s luxury.
+If the idea of glamping and camping with a conscience appeals, this property is also aiming to be plastic water bottle free.